UK Council for Psychotherapy

 Counselling London, Psychotherapy London - Central London, Camden - tiredness treatment, tiredness help, exhaustion help, body image therapy, body image treatment, vitality therapy, body image help, body vitality, vitality treatment, improve vitality, body image counselling

-Physical Wellbeing - Body Vitality & Breathing Valuing, respecting and looking after our body, our physical sensations may be a priority for us.
+Physical Wellbeing - Being Well, Body Vitality & Breathing Valuing, respecting and looking after our body, our physical sensations may be a priority for us and when we are well, this underpins our resilience.
 Many of us have familiar times of the day, when our energy levels rise and fall, affecting our focus & attention.
 On a continuum, at times we can feel stuck in our head, drained, burdened, exhausted, collapsed or frozen in our body, living life mechanically, as if we are just existing, yet other times be full of vitality, wide awake, buoyant and joyous, sexual, fully living, supported by being in elevated moods, moving our body, being in the moment, as if more a free spirit.
 What keeps us in touch with our inner flame, in good spirits, what we do with our energy, protecting & utilising our personal power, how we consistently stay energised, stepping away from routine may matter to us.
 We may feel more energised when we rid ourselves of our unhelpful habits, addictions, false beliefs, energy-sapping cynicism, sarcasm.
-Regaining, recovering our energetic source of energy, strength after using it may be important to us, as may becoming aware of inner strength, how we sense things.
-Being safe enough, in touch with what revitalises us and the naturalness of breathing - being with our breath, knowing it's safe to breathe without holding our feelings in ( or numbing them), allowing our breathing to be a source of strength, energy we take a few soft, slow, gentle, calm breaths to and from our belly (not hollow breathing, which tends to indicate we're suppressing/repressing emotional pain), utilising our breathing as barometer for how we're feeling supports us - see also Body Awareness - Connecting To Our Core, Supported By Our Breathing.
+Regaining, recovering our energetic source of energy, strength after using it may be important to us, as may becoming aware of our inner strength, how we sense things.
+Being safe enough, in touch with what revitalises us and the naturalness of breathing - being with our breath, knowing it's safe to breathe without holding our feelings in ( or numbing them), allowing our safe, calm breathing, breathwork, to be a source of strength, energy when we take a few soft, slow, gentle, calm breaths to and from our belly (not hollow breathing, which tends to indicate we're suppressing/repressing emotional pain), utilising our breathing as barometer for how we're feeling supports us (see also Body Awareness - Connecting To Our Core, Supported By Our Breathing).
 What we resonate with, noticing our energy (Chinese culture speaks of this as our chi, qi, ki), what personally makes us lighter, brighter, allowing for spontaneity, surprises, anchoring ourselves, can also be explored in the therapy.
 We may experience our vitality, aliveness through our vulnerability (opening to our core pain, suffering of life can paradoxically enliven us), exercise, sexual union, emotional connection and sharing of interests, being in touch with supportive others (see also In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness, Oneness, Unity, Harmony), where we don't feel drained in their company and can emotionally connect with them, share love, open our heart, be in touch with truth.
 This helps create our openness, aliveness, enthusiasm, joy and life passion, alongside being in touch with our feelings and innocence of childhood.
 When we experience the inner flame of our vibrancy, vitality, it can be as if nothing is too much trouble, that we have time to fit things in, we are in the zone, can be more creative, with momentum through fluid actions in our movements.
 For some this may be a place of transformation.
 Enhancing what rejuvenates us may be important.
 Content or carefree, our light-heartedness, laughter & sense of humour may increase, and this in turn enlightens, energises our body, spirits.
 Having faith in all of who we are, having an intent to love ourself and others, being creative, curious, allowing for the unknown, unpredictable, being spontaneous, surprised & surprising, seizing the day, doing what is pleasurable, simply savouring the pleasure of living can also boost our vitality, dynamism, especially if we are in touch with what inspires us and we share our interests.
 Being vibrant, in touch with our purpose, vitality, desire, passion (which draws us into our body, not our head) can give us energy to do things, support our happiness, generosity, acceptance.
 Contact with nature supports our vitality.
 Some of us may only seem to come alive from our sexual energy (see also Energy Of Love - Being In Touch With A Real Love).
 How to be with and creatively respond to our sexual vitality may be challenging (see also What Is Transmitted, What We Attract, Repel).
-The counselling and psychotherapy can explore what deadens us, enlivens us (see also Internal Interconnectedness - Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us), including the impact of the conscious and unconscious self, our external environment around us, how our psychological wellbeing (which is connected to yet not be the same as our physical health) emotional experiences, inner child, teach our body and how we can create a new future envisioning this and as we do so invite our body to change.
-(See also Body, Feelings, Mind Connection, Self-Regulation).
+The counselling and psychotherapy can explore what deadens us, enlivens us (see also Internal Interconnectedness - Mystery Of Time & Connecting Consciousness To Our Past, Present, Future, Sensing Our Aliveness, Space Beyond Us), including the impact of the conscious and unconscious self, our external environment around us, how our psychological wellbeing (which is connected to yet not be the same as our physical health) emotional experiences, inner child, teach our body and how we can create a new future envisioning this and as we do so invite our body to change.
+(See also Body, Feelings, Mind, Epigenetics, Environmental Connection, Self-Regulation).

 “Everyone who terrifies you is sixty-five percent water.
 And everyone you love is made of stardust, and I know sometimes you cannot even breathe deeply, and the night sky is no home, and you have cried yourself to sleep enough times that you are down to your last two percent; but nothing is infinite, not even loss.
 You are made of the sea and the stars, and one day you are going to find yourself again.
 Finn Butler